MEEDOO99/MEEDOO/Rules-Guidebook.md

 `Also take into account the other users in the channel.
 If they're all screaming at you to stop- you should probably stop before a staff member has to get involved.`

+`Disruptive in this context describes any behaviour that impedes or deters people from using the voice channel.
+For example, if you are screaming loud enough that people can't talk, it's disruptive.`

 ### D2.
 Abuse of the music bot
 Using the bot to play earrape, high pitched ringing, or any other sounds that could cause damage to one's hearing or audio equipment is prohibited.